tipoman9/mavfwd/README.md

--p --persist     How long a channel value must persist to generate a command - for multiposition switches (0ms default) -t --temp        Inject SoC temperature into telemetry(HiSilicon and SigmaStart supported) -j --wfb         Reports wfb_tx dropped packets as Mavlink messages. wfb_tx console must be redirected to <temp>/wfb.log -v --verbose     Display each packet, default not
+-p --persist     How long a channel value must persist to generate a command - for multiposition switches (0ms default) -t --temp        Inject SoC temperature into telemetry(HiSilicon and SigmaStart supported) -j --wfb         Reports wfb_tx dropped packets as Mavlink messages. wfb_tx console must be redirected to <temp>/wfb.log -s --osd         Parse MSP and draw OSD over the video -v --verbose     Display each packet, default not
 --help         Display this help
 ```